 When treating a patient struggling with addiction, certain criteria must be followed.

 Like most things, health care is going digital.
-Know the expectations of physicians providing care through electronic communication.
+Know the expectations of providing care through electronic communication.

 Need a little extra advice?